Pediatric Disaster Preparedness Quality Collaborative (PDPQC)

-The collaborative will take an all-hazards approach to disaster preparedness beginning with an environmental scan in May 2020.
+The collaborative will take an all-hazards approach to disaster preparedness beginning with an environmental scan.
 The aim of the environmental scan is to inform the collaborative of the disaster preparedness activities at each hospital so that collaborative activities can integrate with ongoing disaster preparedness efforts within each hospital.
 Participants will then progress through a series of 9, 2-week modules from June 15 to September 2020.
 These modules are broadly divided into three focus areas: internal coordination, regional coalition building and patient tracking/reunification.
 Each focus area will be introduced during a Learning Session (conducted via teleconference) led by a national pediatric disaster preparedness expert.

 Interested hospitals should complete the Intent to Participate survey here: https://tch-redcap.texaschildrens.org/REDCap/surveys/?s=TYHJTNWPPE.
 A formal application will be emailed to the email address provided.

 Additional questions can be directed to Meredith Rodriguez, PhD at email@example.com